 How Gratitude Keeps Me Mindful

-I am very fortunate to have been raised with amazing parents in a home full of love.
-I am lucky to be an only child who has had everything that I’ve wanted.
+I am very fortunate to have been raised by amazing parents in a home full of love.
+I am lucky to be an only child who has had everything that she’s wanted.
 I am privileged to have been born with light skin and to have had no problems due to my race.
 And yet, I still feel empty inside.

 I was eight years old when I started binge eating.